p0p4k/pflowtts_pytorch/README.md

     - Thanks to [@zidsi](https://github.com/zidsi) for pointing out typos in the code.
 - [x] (11/23/2023)
     - Added newer samples with better prosody and pronunciation.
 Check out `samples` folder.
 (LJSpeech trained for 300k steps) _Paper recommends 800k steps._
+- [x] (12/02/2023)
+    - Added guidance for euler solver as recommended by the paper.
+Improves the quality of the audio drastically.
+Thanks to @robbit on discord for pointing this out.
 - [x] Anyone is welcome to contribute to this repo.
 Please feel free to open an issue or a PR.